DINO-Tok: Adapting DINO for Visual Tokenizers

-In the visual domain, models such as Latent Diffusion~\cite{rombach2022ldm} and MaskGIT~\cite{chang2022maskgit} rely heavily on the quality of their tokenizers—the modules that bridge raw pixels and compact latent codes.
-Yet, existing visual tokenizers such as VQ-VAE~\cite{van2017vqvae}, VAE~\cite{kingma2013vae}, and other autoencoder-based designs~\cite{yu2023lfq,mentzer2023fsq,tian2025var,chen2024odvae,zhao2024cvvae,zhu2024vqfc} primarily focus on reconstruction fidelity rather than representational semantics.
-Their learned latent spaces are often low-dimensional~\cite{sun2024llamagen,wang2024emu3}, task-specific, and lack structural alignment with high-level semantics, limiting the transferability and expressiveness required by modern generative frameworks.
+In the visual domain, most generative models~\cite{rombach2022ldm, chang2022maskgit} critically rely on visual tokenizers that convert raw pixels into compact latent features.
+However, existing tokenizers, including variational autoencoders (VAEs)~\cite{kingma2013vae}, vector quantized variational autoencoders (VQ-VAEs)~\cite{van2017vqvae,esser2021vqgan}, and their recent variants~\cite{yu2023lfq,mentzer2023fsq,tian2025var,chen2024odvae,zhao2024cvvae,zhu2024vqfc,sargent2025flowmo}, are primarily optimized for reconstruction fidelity rather than semantic representation.
+Consequently, the learned latent spaces are often low-dimensional, task-specific, and lack structural alignment with high-level semantics, limiting their expressiveness in modern generative modeling.

-While conventional tokenizers struggle to capture high-level semantics, a growing body of work has demonstrated that pretrained representations can substantially improve generative modeling by providing stronger semantic priors~\cite{yao2025vavae, zheng2025vfmtok, ma2025unitok}.
-To exploit this advantage, several methods distill semantic knowledge from pretrained encoders—e.g., CLIP~\cite{radford2021clip} or DINO~\cite{oquab2023dinov2,simeoni2025dinov3}—into visual tokenizers, producing latent spaces with improved semantic alignment and stable reconstruction behavior.
-However, such indirect distillation could only preserve limited the semantic properties from the pretrained model (see feature map of VA-VAE in Fig.~\ref{fig:teaser}).
-Notably, DINO representations are known for their rich and well-organized semantics, suggesting that they could serve as an ideal foundation for tokenization.
-This observation motivates our central question: \textbf{\textit{Could a pretrained representation model, such as DINO, be directly adapted into an effective visual tokenizer?}}

-We propose \textbf{\method{}}, a \textit{representation-driven hybrid tokenizer} that fuses shallow and deep DINO features to reconcile the semantic–texture trade-off.
-Directly using DINO features presents two major challenges.
-First, the abstraction–fidelity conflict between shallow and deep layers causes reconstruction errors such as color shifts and missing fine details (Fig.~\ref{fig:dinov2_dino_rec}, \ref{fig:dino_layers},~\ref{fig:teaser}).
-To address this, \method{} constructs an \textit{information-complete latent space} by integrating shallow and deep features, preserving fine textures and semantics.
-Second, the high-dimensional latent space leads to unstable $L_2$ nearest-neighbor assignments during vector quantization, resulting in semantic replacement (Fig.~\ref{fig:dinov2_vq_rec}).
-We tackle this with a \textbf{Global PCA Reweighting} scheme that emphasizes high-eigenvalue dimensions, stabilizing quantization and preventing semantic drift.
-This design delivers strong empirical performance: \method{} achieves \textbf{state-of-the-art reconstruction} on ImageNet 256$\times$256 ($28.54$~PSNR AE, $23.98$~PSNR VQ) and yields superior generative results with lower gFID compared to existing methods under identical settings.